Copyright © 2018 Federation of Students ~ Your Student Union.

 Diversity and Equity

-The Diversity Advisory Committee consists of student leaders and University of Waterloo staff members.
+The Diversity Advisory Committee External Link consists of student leaders and University of Waterloo staff members.
 It addresses issues, projects, and initiatives that are related to diversity on campus.

 Waterloo Campus Safety

-If you have a concern about your safety in an area or item on campus, please fill out the following form to notify us.
+If you have a concern about your safety in an area or item on campus, please notify us by completing the Campus Safety Online Form.
 If you have an urgent concern about you or someone else’s safety, please contact UW Police at 519-888-4911.

 Feds Excellence in Undergraduate Teaching Awards